AxxAxx/AxxSolder/README.md

 ![AxxSolder_SWD_programming](./photos/AxxSolder_SWD_programming.png)

+## First start up after build
+The first start up after you have built your AxxSolder can be intense.
+Double-check all solder connections under a loupe/microscope, especially the OPA2333, LTC4440 and the STM32G431 are small packages with tight pad spacing.
+Do also double check the connections to the soldering iron shown in this document.
+It is wise to do the first start of AxxSolder without any handle piece and with a current limited VDD of 9-24 V. 100 mA at 24 V is enought to check that the MCU and the display starts.
+You can now measure teh 3 bus voltages 3.3V, 5V and VDD and make sure they all look correct.
+If the boot-up looks good and the display shows the main screen you can connect the handle piece.
+If you are not 110% sure about your soldering/connections it is wise to be on the safe side and keep your soldering tip in a waterbath in over to prevent it from over-heating in an uncontrolled manner.
+During the development this method was used and saved a few of thoese expensive JBC cartridges..

 ## PID control
 As the thermal mass of each cartridge differs the PID parameters should in theory be adjusted to each different cartridge.
 As a matter of simplification the PID parameters are only different between the different handle types, T210 and T245.
 This gives a good enough PID performance in my tests.
 The Max allowed power is also different between handle types.
 ```c